s1mple-top/shell-hack/README.md

 ## importance：

-Note that this script is not for the services enabled by phpstudy, because the local php environment is required to get the version at the beginning, otherwise an error will be reported; because phpstudy cannot use the local terminal to execute php -v
+Note that this script is not for the services enabled by phpstudy, because the local php environment is required to get the version at the beginning, otherwise an error will be reported; The phpstudy cannot use the local terminal to execute php -v；Fortunately, almost no problem or actual environment runs on phpstudy